-- 1. tCH + tCL must be greater than or equal to 1/ Frequency. - 2.
-Typical values given for TA=25°C. Not 100% tested. - 3.
-Only applicable as a constraint for a WRSR instruction. - 4.
-Program operation may be interrupted as often as system request.
+1. tCH + tCL must be greater than or equal to 1/ Frequency.

+2. Typical values given for TA=25°C. Not 100% tested.

+3. Only applicable as a constraint for a WRSR instruction.

+4. Program operation may be interrupted as often as system request.
 The minimum timing of tPRS must be observed before issuing the next program suspend command.
-However, in order for a Program operation to make progress, the average tPRS in resume-to-suspend loop(s) must be more than 100us. - 5.
-Erase operation may be interrupted as often as system request.
+However, in order for an Program operation to make progress, tPRS $\geq$ 100us must be included in resume-to-suspend loop(s).
+Not 100% tested.

+5. Erase operation may be interrupted as often as system request.
 The minimum timing of tERS must be observed before issuing the next erase suspend command.
-However, in order for an Erase operation to make progress, the average tERS in resume-to-suspend loop(s) must be more than 100us. - 6.
-Latency time is required to complete Erase/Program Suspend operation. - 7.
-The value guaranteed by characterization, not 100% tested in production.
+However, in order for an Erase operation to make progress, tERS $\geq$ 100us must be included in resume-to-suspend loop(s).
+Notes.
+Not 100% tested.

+6. Latency time is required to complete Erase/Program Suspend operation.

+7. The value guaranteed by characterization, not 100% tested in production.